 Hughes not only made his mark in this artistic movement by breaking boundaries with his poetry, he drew on international experiences, found kindred spirits amongst his fellow artists, took a stand for the possibilities of Black art and influenced how the Harlem Renaissance would be remembered.

-George Schuyler, editor of a black paper in Pittsburgh, wrote the article "The Negro-Art Hokum" for an edition of The Nation in June 1926.
+George Schuyler, the editor of a Black paper in Pittsburgh, wrote the article "The Negro-Art Hokum" for an edition of The Nation in June 1926.

 Hughes' travels helped give him different perspectives

 Hughes came to Harlem in 1921, but was soon traveling the world as a sailor and taking different jobs across the globe.
 In fact, he spent more time outside Harlem than in it during the Harlem Renaissance.

 His journeys, along with the fact that he'd lived in several different places as a child and had visited his father in Mexico, allowed Hughes to bring varied perspectives and approaches to the work he created.

 In 1923, when the ship he was working on visited the west coast of Africa, Hughes, who described himself as having "copper-brown skin and straight black hair," had a member of the Kru tribe tell him he was a White man, not a Black one.

 Hughes lived in Paris for part of 1924, where he eked out a living as a doorman and met Black jazz musicians.
 And in the fall of 1924, Hughes saw many white sailors get hired instead of him when he was desperate for a ship to take him home from Genoa, Italy.
 This led to his plaintive, powerful poem "I, Too," a meditation on the day that such unequal treatment would end.